Nick Popaditch: Military career

 Popaditch enlisted in the US Marine Corps in 1986, served as a tank commander, and eventually rose to the rank of gunnery sergeant.
 He saw action in the first Gulf War in 1991 and was honorably discharged in 1992.
 In 1995, he rejoined the Corps and served with the 1st Tank Battalion at Marine Corps Air Ground Combat Center Twentynine Palms and later became a drill instructor at Marine Corps Recruit Depot San Diego.

 During the Iraq War, Staff Sergeant Popaditch was assigned as a tank commander and platoon sergeant.
 Participating in the 2003 invasion of Iraq, his unit gained fame when it helped topple the statue of Saddam Hussein in Firdos Square on April 9, 2003.
 Associated Press photographer Laurent Rebours photographed Popaditch in his tank's cupola, smoking a cigar with the statue of Saddam looming in the background.
 The image, which earned him the nickname "The Cigar Marine," appeared on the front pages of newspapers around the world to describe the Battle of Baghdad.
 He would later reveal that his smoking was a celebration of his and his wife's twelfth wedding anniversary as well as victory.
 Following his return to the United States, he was promoted to gunnery sergeant and volunteered to return to Iraq in 2004.

 During his second deployment, Popaditch commanded tanks again in the First Battle of Fallujah in April 2004.
 During the battle on April 7, supported dismounted infantry with a pair of M1A1 Abrams, and turning onto a narrow street, he opened his hatch for better visibility despite the constant RPG-7 attacks.
 He was wounded in action in an ambush when a rocket propelled grenade struck him in the head.
 Blinded and deafened, he struggled to maintain consciousness until his tank was moved out of danger, then was evacuated to Landstuhl Regional Medical Center in Germany.
 After a prolonged stay, he was sent back to the United States, ultimately losing his right eye (due to damage to the optic nerve) and hearing in his right ear.
-On November 10, 2005, he was awarded the Silver Star for actions in combat. and medically retired at the rank of Gunnery Sergeant on April 22.
+On November 10, 2005, he was awarded the Silver Star for actions in combat. and medically retired at the rank of Gunnery Sergeant in May 2005.